boris-yegorov-8/tispr.github.io/source/_posts/2015-07-22-blogging-with-octopress.markdown

 Deploy does not work.
 ```

-It may be related to the fact that root directory of source code and `_deploy` directory for generated HTML have
+This may be related to the fact that the root directory of the source code and `_deploy` directory for generated HTML have
 different git repository branches set: `source` and `master` respectively.
-Thanks to StackOverflow this workaround was
-found:
+A workaround can be found in Stackoverflow:

 ```
 cd _deploy